myshatamboli/Echolocation/README.md

 # Echolocation
 AI-powered venture exploring how technology can improve access to information and opportunities.
 Supporting the need to thrive independently.
 # Echolocation
+### 🚀 Echolocation

+**Building technology that adapts to people, not the other way around.**

+Echolocation is an accessibility-focused AI venture exploring how intelligent technology can empower greater independence for blind, visually impaired, and paraplegic individuals.

+The idea emerged from a simple question:

+> Why should people have to adapt to technology when technology could adapt to them?

+Through the development of **Echora**, an AI assistant concept, I am exploring how artificial intelligence can reduce barriers to information, navigation, communication, and everyday decision-making.

+Rather than simply providing information, the goal is to deliver it in a way that is personalised, accessible, and genuinely useful.

+At its core, Echolocation is about more than technology.

+It is about independence, accessibility, and creating solutions that enable people to navigate the world with greater confidence.

+**Current Focus**

+* Accessibility-first AI experiences
+* Personalised support and guidance
+* Information discovery and navigation
+* User-centred product design
+* Real-world social impact applications

 ### Empowering Independence Through Intelligent Technology